lorenzoinvidia/Statistics/README.md

 ## Application2
 Take a CSV file and read all lines.
-Split each line by using the string split() method Load the data as properties of suitable objects in a list of objects (example object student)
+Split each line by using the string split() method.
+Load the data as properties of suitable objects in a list of objects (example object student)

 ## Application3